jphastings/mela-recipes/README.md

 An opinionated library for stream-parsing [Mela](https://mela.recipes)'s recipe files.

-Includes customisations that define a convention for the ID of recipes derrived from books.
+Includes customisations that define a convention for the ID of recipes derived from books.
 See [ISBN extension](#isbn-extension) for examples.

 ## Usage